TomasVotruba/tomasvotruba.com/source/_posts/2017/2017-05-18-symfony33-di-symplify-deprecations.md

 ## Bringing The Wood to the Open Source Forest

 One of motivations to create and build open-source project is <strong>competition</strong>.
-You wan't to create better software than there already is, to push the society further in the development.
+You want to create better software than there already is, to push the society further in the development.
 If my project is the best, there is much less motivation to develop it.

 That's why it's the best to have **2 elements of similar level so they push each other forward**, like: